George W. Clarke (Iowa politician)

-George Washington Clarke (October 24, 1852 – November 28, 1936) served two terms as the 21st Governor of Iowa from 1913 to 1917.
+George Washington Clarke (October 24, 1852 – November 28, 1936) was an American politician who served two terms as the 21st governor of Iowa from 1913 to 1917.

 Early life

 George Washington Clarke was born on October 24, 1852, in Shelby County, Indiana, to Jane Eliza (née Akers) and John Clarke.
 In October 1856, the family moved to Drakesville, Iowa.
 He taught school in Drakesville and Bloomfield, Iowa.

 From 1874 to 1877, he attended and graduated from Oskaloosa College with a Bachelor of Arts.
 He graduated from the University of Iowa College of Law in 1878, was admitted to the bar, and moved to Adel, Iowa.
 In 1895, he established a farm near Adel.

 Career

 Clarke served four years as justice of the peace and in 1882 formed a law partnership with John B. White.
 He was a Republican.

 He served in the Iowa House of Representatives from 1901 to 1909 and was speaker of the house for two terms from 1904 to 1909.
 He was chair of the judiciary committee.
 He was lieutenant governor for two terms from 1909 to 1913.

 In 1912, he defeated Bull Moose Party candidate John L. Stevens for Governor of Iowa.
 He served from 1913 to 1917.
 During his tenure, he pushed for a beautification project of the Iowa State Capitol grounds.
 The grounds were expanded from four blocks to 93 acres.
 He advocated for better roads and workmen's compensation laws.